-There is some promising research on 5-HTP and fibromyalgia, showing that it can reduce tender points and increase serotonin, the “feel good” neurotransmitter.
+There is some promising research on 5-HTP and fibromyalgia, showing that it can reduce tender points and increase serotonin, the “feel-good” neurotransmitter.
 A good 5 HTP dose should range from about 50 to 400 mg.
 Supplements are available in 5-HTP 50 mg and 5-HTP 100 mg capsules.

-For depression, the normal dosage will involve intake of a capsule or two once to four times daily for 50 mg 5 HTP pills, while taking three tablets in divided doses are recommended for 100 mg capsule.
+For depression, the normal dosage will involve intake of a capsule or two once to four times daily for 50 mg 5 HTP pills, while taking three tablets in divided doses is recommended for 100 mg capsule.
 Lesser doses are usually needed for treating sleeping disorders and for weight loss.

 Possible Side Effects: